View Nepal in Detail

 Drive from Pokhara to Kande & Trek to Forest Camp (2,500m) – 5-6 hours

 Your exciting trek starts with the scenic drive from Pokhara to Kande along the Prithivi Highway.
 Then, after 1-2 hours of riding, you will reach Kande village.
 The journey starts with a slow climb through rhododendron forests from Kande.
-You will get to see the views of the Annapurna and Machapuchare (also known as fishtail) mountains as you travel by little villages and farm terraces.
+You will get to see the views of the Annapurna and Machapuchare (also known as fishtail) mountains as you travel through little villages and farm terraces.

 From Kande, you will trek ascends passing Austrian Camp and Pothana, which is a popular spot for trekkers.
-As you will enter dense rhododendron forests, you will arrive at Forest Camp, which is surrounded by trees.
+As you enter dense rhododendron forests, you will arrive at Forest Camp, which is surrounded by trees.

 Stay overnight in the Forest Camp.